John A. Roebling Suspension Bridge: History

 Work on the bridge proceeded steadily after the end of the war.
 In September 1865 the first two wire ropes were laid.
 They were unwound from a spool on a barge, allowed to sink to the bottom of the river, then raised in unison from the riverbed.
 Wooden crossbeams were laid at regular intervals from the wire ropes, and a simple footbridge was constructed for the benefit of the workers.
 With the Ohio River "spanned," there was a final push to complete the project even through floods and freezing temperatures.
 The cabling of the bridge went at a feverish pace, with about eighty wires placed per day.
 Hundreds watched the spider-like process from both shores.
 And on June 23, 1866, the last wire was taken across, for a total of 10,360 wires.
 These were subsequently compressed together and wrapped with an outer covering of wire into two cables of 5,180 wires each.
-Suspenders were hung from the cables by the end of August, and 600000 ft of oak lumber was laid as the floor across 300 wrought iron suspended beams.
+Suspenders were hung from the cables by the end of August, and 600000 ft of oak lumber was laid as the deck across 300 wrought iron suspended beams.
 Two tracks for streetcars were laid.
 Diagonal stays were added to increase load capacity, strengthen the floor, and check vibration.
 Wrought iron trusses were added, running the length of the bridge.

 On December 1, 1866, pedestrians walked upon the bridge, known locally only as "The Suspension Bridge," for the first time.
 Over 166,000 people walked across in the first two days.
 Final touches were put on the bridge over the next few months, and construction officially ended in July 1867.
 Two men died during construction.
 When the Roebling Bridge was formally opened on January 1, 1867, the driver of a horse and buggy was charged a toll of 15 cents to cross; the toll for three horses and a carriage was 25 cents.
 Pedestrians were charged one cent.

 The bridge was repainted blue in 1894.